 ‘Jesus heals a man possessed of evil spirits, the man calls himself “Legion” because there are many spirits.
 Jesus casts them out into a herd of swine, the spirits then drowned the pigs by driving them down into the water,’ explained the man.

-‘Like him,’ as though to demonstrate the man held out his scarred and bloody arms, ‘My name is Legion: for many demons torment me day and night.’
+Ignoring the stranger’s cautionary words the man lifted up his scarred and bloody arms and spoke as though baring witness to an unseen miracle, ‘Like him, my name is Legion: for many demons torment me day and night.’

 The stranger smiled and said, ‘I am also Legion.’